weegs710/AnomalOS/docs/CUSTOMIZATION.md

 nrt-rig  # Test the configuration
 ```

-**No manual imports needed!** The import-tree system automatically discovers and imports all `.nix` files from `modules/nixos-modules/`.
+**No manual imports needed!** Flake-parts automatic module discovery automatically discovers and imports all `.nix` files from `modules/nixos-modules/`.
 If you need helper files that shouldn't be auto-imported, prefix them with underscore (e.g., `_config.nix`).

 ### Custom Shell Aliases

-Add aliases in `modules/nixos-modules/core/nix-daemon.nix` or `modules/hosts/rig.nix`:
+Add aliases in `modules/nixos-modules/nix-daemon.nix` or `modules/hosts/rig.nix`:

 ```nix
 environment.shellAliases = {